How large language model works: Explained conceptually.

 What does attention do?

-“Which words in the sentence are important for understanding this word?”
+It helps model decide which words in the sentence are important for understanding this word.

 Example: